taz77/drupal-facebook_tracking_pixel/README.md

 site.
 Facebook recommends that you do not use more than three pixels on any given page.
 Beyond that, the pixels may not execute.

+Define what roles should be tracked.
+Out of the box, this module tracks no one.
+The administrator must make a conscious decision of who to track on the website.
+Go to Configuration -> System -> Administer Facebook Tracking Pixel (its at url admin/config/system/facebook_tracking_pixel) to configure what users are tracked.

 When adding a base tracking pixel you can choose to have the pixel show over the entire site or not, this is accomplished via the "global" setting.